homonoidian/ven/README.md

 ## Ven

-> **Beware!** Ven is just a hobby project I work from time to time.
+> **Beware!** Ven is just a hobby project I work on from time to time.

 This repository contains a reference interpreter for the Ven programming language.
 Ven is lightweight, slick and elegant;
-it is inspired mostly by JavaScript, Python and Lisp (yes, Lisp!)
+it is inspired mostly by Perl (and Raku), JavaScript, Python and Lisp (yes, Lisp!)

 ### Building Ven